AlphaHydrae/tableling/README.md

 ## Documentation

+The [wiki](https://github.com/AlphaHydrae/tableling/wiki) provides the main documentation.

-For now, there is only the [annotated source code](http://alphahydrae.github.com/tableling/annotated/).
+You can also read the [annotated source code](http://alphahydrae.github.com/tableling/annotated/).

 ## Meta